hawkinx/shared/rds-snapshot-cronjob/RDS_snapshot_CronJob.md

 https://oidc.eks.eu-north-1.amazonaws.com/id/567890ABCDF123457890ABDEF12456
 ```

-Define an IAM policy with the necessary rights
+Now define an IAM policy with the necessary rights

 The file `snapshotpolicy.json` is included with the documentation in the sub-directory [irsa](irsa); it allows the service account to read information about database instances and snapshots as well as create and delete snapshots and tags.